practicingruby/practicing-ruby-paid/posts/v5/002-rocket-science-and-lod.md

 more than pure thought experiments ever could.

-Smyth's approach to the Law of Demeter originated from his work on software for Mars rovers, an environment where tight temporal coupling and a lack of robust interactions between distributed systems can cause serious problems.
+Smyth's approach to the Law of Demeter originated from his work on software for Mars rovers; an environment where tight temporal coupling and a lack of robust interactions between distributed systems can cause serious problems.
 Because it takes about 14 minutes for light to travel between Earth and Mars, even the most trivial system interactions require careful design consideration.